dfsp-spirit/fsbrain/web/fsbrain_movies.md

 # Encoded videos

-If you prefer videos over gif animations, you can check out the [fsbrain channel on vimeo](https://vimeo.com/channels/fsbrain).
+If you prefer videos over GIF animations, you can check out the [fsbrain channel on vimeo](https://vimeo.com/channels/fsbrain).
 These videos were created from the animation frames using [ffmpeg](https://www.ffmpeg.org/).

 Please [cite the fsbrain package](https://github.com/dfsp-spirit/fsbrain#citation) when using these animations/videos.